tcltk/tklib/modules/scrollutil/README.txt

 Scrollutil is a library package for Tcl/Tk versions 8.0 or higher, written in pure Tcl/Tk code.
 It contains:

-  - the implementation of the "scrollarea", "scrollsync", and "scrollableframe" mega-widgets, including a general utility module for mega-widgets;
+  - the implementation of the "scrollarea", "scrollsync", "scrollableframe", and "scrollednotebook" mega-widgets, including a general utility module for mega-widgets.
+The scrollednotebook widget requires Tcl/Tk 8.4 or later and tile 0.6 or higher;
   - the command "scrollutil::addMouseWheelSupport", which creates mouse wheel event bindings for a given binding tag.
 This command requires Tcl/Tk 8.4 or later;